-If the motorcycle is used in the winter, salt can be expected on the roads.
-Precautions need to be taken against road salt corrosion.
+If you use the vehicle in winter, you must expect salt on the roads.
+You should therefore take precautions against aggressive road salt.

 If the vehicle was operated in road salt, clean it with cold water after riding.
 Warm water would enhance the corrosive effects of salt.